udequina/aardwolf-plugins/README.md

 # aardwolf-mud-mushclient-plugins
-Plugins for the [Aardwolf](https://www.aardwolf.com/) MUD using the official Aardwolf MUSHclient found at
+Plugins for the [Aardwolf](https://www.aardwolf.com/) MUD using the official Aardwolf MUSHclient